jespetius/twitcoin/README.md

 <!-- Käyttöohjeet -->
 ## Usage

-1. Start your flask backend by following steps
+1. Start your flask backend by following these steps
 ```sh
 set FLASK_APP=YOUR OWN COMPUTER PATH\flask_app\app.py
 cd flask_app
 flask run
 ```
-If your cmd shows this, you are good to go.
+If your cmd looks like this, you are ready to rock.
 ```sh
  * Serving Flask app "app.py"
  * Environment: production